Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Solution method for minimum disequilibrium

-We still denote the optimal value function of \eqref{player_nash} as $g_i^*$, and we further assume that $g_i^*(x)$ is finite-valued for all $x \in X$ and $i$.
-This holds, for instance, when $g_i$ is continuous and $Y_i$ is compact for each $i$ (these conditions are required anyway to show that the main algorithm converges).
-Thus, for each $i$ we introduce a new scalar variable $w_i$ which essentially approximates $g_i^*$ from below, and Problem~\eqref{md} becomes
+For the sake of clarity, we will assume that the function $\mu$ appearing in Proposition~\ref{prop:equilibrium} takes the previously mentioned form $\mu : w \mapsto \sum_i w_i$.
+Thus, for each $i$ we can introduce a new scalar variable $w_i$ which essentially approximates $g_i^*$ from below, and Problem~\eqref{md} becomes